ExtremeXP-VU/ExpEngine-ACSOS2024/README.md

 [//]: # (To address this need, we introduce a comprehensive tool framework consisting of an Experimentation Engine and a Domain-Specific Language &#40;DSL&#41;.
 This framework allows users not only to define what needs to be optimized but also to specify how the optimization should occur.
 Users can detail the specific steps involved and the desired level of their involvement, enabling a more tailored and effective optimization process.)

-By following these instructions, you should be able to set up and run the EXP Language Server and VS Code extension on Windows, Linux, and macOS.
+By following these instructions, you should be able to set up and run the ExpEngine, EXP Language Server and VS Code extension on Windows, Linux, and macOS.
 If you encounter any issues, please refer to the respective documentation for Maven, Java, and Node.js, or seek assistance from the community.